-"Treasurer in the pine-wood green, Many hundred years hast seen, Where pine-trees grow thine is the ground -" But strain his memory as he would he could no
+"Treasurer in the pine-wood green,

+Where pine-trees grow thine is the ground -"

 But strain his memory as he would, he could not recollect another single line.

 He often thought as to whether he should not ask this or that old man, how the verse ran; but a certain shyness always prevented him from betraying his thoughts, and concluded that the legend of the Little Glass-man was little known and the verse only familiar to a few; for there were not many rich people in the forest.